srmedinac/cv/README.md

 ## Workshops repo for the visual computing class at the National Univeristy of Colombia

-This repo will be divided in directories, each containing each workshop, numbered like t1, t2 etc.
+This repo will be divided in directories, each containing each workshop numbered like t1, t2 etc.